Skip to content

 Step 5: Reporting & Recommendations

-The auditor delivers a comprehensive report detailing all findings, risk ratings, evidence, and specific remediation recommendations.
-A well-structured report includes both an executive summary for leadership and a technical appendix for your IT team.
+You receive a full report with findings, risk ratings, evidence and fix recommendations.
+A good report includes an executive summary for leadership and a technical appendix for your IT team.

 Step 6: Remediation Support & Re-Testing

-The best auditors don’t just hand you a report and walk away.
-They help you implement fixes and offer re-testing to confirm vulnerabilities have been properly addressed.
-This is where working with a managed IT services provider like Connection Technologies adds significant value.
+Good auditors do not just hand you a report.
+They help fix the problems and re-test to confirm the vulnerabilities are resolved.
+This is where working with a managed IT provider like Connection Technologies adds real value.

 Typical UK Costs for an IT Security Audit in 2025–2026